 Ok fine, but what about this new “Home Energy Scorecard / Home MPG by LBL?”
-While this Energy Survey requires a certified RESNET or BPI Auditor to complete; it is just a simple web based survey that does not require a blower door or duct testing & bases its numbers off regional averages.
+While this Energy Survey requires a to complete; it is just a simple web based survey that does not require a blower door or duct testing & bases its numbers off regional averages.
 As I mentioned & showed in the “RESNET’s new standards for Energy Auditor’s,” the numbers done using a similar LBL program also called the HES & HESPro, are off by more than 25% to 50%.
 I think this paragraph from RESNET’s news release sums it up pretty well:

 The Home Energy Score is not a Home Energy Rating.
 It is rather a tool for a home energy inspector to provide a quick and simple overall assessment of a home’s energy efficiency.
 Such a tool is perfect for a RESNET Home Energy Survey Professional (HESP).
 A HESP undertakes a basic energy survey of the home that does not include a whole building analysis.